 • labored breathing

 If you have any questions or concerns directly related to the surgery during the recovery period, please call this office during business hours (7:30am – 5:-00pm Monday-Thursday, 9am-5pm Friday) at (313) 451-8200 and a staff member will advise you on the best course of action.
+Please leave a message if we do not answer, and we will call you back as quickly as possible.
+If it is an emergency situation outside of normal business hours, please follow the instructions in “Medical Emergencies” below.

 If our veterinarian is available, The PAWS Clinic will treat at minimal cost any post-op complications resulting directly from the surgery if the above post-operative instructions are followed in full.
 Your regular veterinarian must address diseases, illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, for pre-existing conditions, age or health-related issues brought on by the surgery, or for contagious diseases for which the animal was not previously properly vaccinated.

 If you have a medical situation or emergency that occurs during clinic office hours (Monday-Thursday, 7:30am-5:00pm, Friday – 9am-5pm), please call 313-451-8200 and our staff will determine the best course of action.
+Make sure to leave a message if we do not answer, and we will return your call promptly.

 If you have a true emergency situation that cannot wait until the following business day, please do as follows: